Artist-in-Residence

 In preparation for Big Wash, their first solo museum exhibition, Chase created a new series of paintings and works on paper in addition to those featuring their screenprinted design.
 Encompassing both the private and public nature of the body, the exhibition furthers their signature ability to move seamlessly between history, fantasy, and their own biography.
 Chase depicts Black, queer domestic intimacy with honest transparency, juxtaposed with cultural markers of accessible fashion and trends of the early 2000’s.

-Check out this “Zoom room turned live radio show in a laundromat,” a collaboration between Philadelphia Contemporary and FWM celebrating the work of Jonathan Lyndon Chase.
-Presented as an extension of Philadelphia Contemporary’s most recent episode of Love Jawns: A Mixtape, Big Wash Radio was hosted by Philadelphia Contemporary’s Curator of Spoken Word Yolanda Wisher and co-hosts Jaléssa Mungin and Vince Anthony and features an interview with Jonathan Lyndon Chase as well as segments by FWM Curator Karen Patterson, Katie Parry, Nikki Schaffer, and poet Jamal Rashad.
+This “Zoom room turned live radio show in a laundromat” celebrates the work of Jonathan Lyndon Chase with an artist interview as well as segments by FWM Curator Karen Patterson, Katie Parry, Nikki Schaffer, and poet Jamal Rashad.
+Hosted by Yolanda Wisher with co-hosts Jaléssa Mungin and Vince Anthony, Big Wash Radio was presented as an extension of Philadelphia Contemporary’s episode of Love Jawns: A Mixtape.
 The 7-minute mini-mix, released on December 9, 2020, features poetry by Jonathan Lyndon Chase & Jamal Rashad with music by Vince Anthony.

 Artist Bio